 Each Party also represents that it is solvent and that on each delivery this representation shall be deemed renewed unless notice to the contrary is given in writing by the Purchaser to the Seller before delivery.

-The parties may modify, eliminate, or replace this section as reflected and agreed to in a Confirmation Agreement.

 38. AMENDMENT :

 38.1 This Agreement may be amended upon the submission to FERC and acceptance by FERC of that amendment.
 The Parties through the Executive Committee shall direct the filing of any amendments.
 The Parties to this Agreement agree to bound by this Agreement as it may be amended, provided that the Parties possess the right to challenge any amendments at FERC and to exercise any applicable withdrawal rights under this Agreement.